-The list below is not comprehensive and there isn’t much internal logic to it.
-I am the ruler of this site so what I say goes.
-Oh, and if you are wondering why there aren’t many ladies on the list below, well that’s because they’ve got their own very special badass bald women article.
+Psst…if you’re wondering why there aren’t many ladies on the following list, that’s because they’ve got their own very special badass bald women article.
+Yay!

 Ok, in a list that is going to contain a lot of bad guys we might actually be starting with the worst of the worst.
 Judge Holden does not do us alopecians any favours at all.

 Supposed based on a genuine real-life mid-19th century scalp hunter of some renown, Judge Holden was given real form as the main antagonist of Cormac McCarthy’s brilliant novel Blood Meridian which follows the bloody exploits of the Ganton Gang.

 He is described as being seven feet tall and completely devoid of any body hair, including eyebrows and eyelashes.
 A classic case of Alopecia Totalis if there has ever been one.
 Not the 7 foot part, but the completely hair-free part.

 Throughout a few hundred blood-soaked pages, Judge Holden murders dozens in often brutal ways and is heavily implied to be a child rapist.
 Socially refined and a polymath Holden is a mysterious almost supernatural figure, depicted as almost the very embodiment of evil itself.
 A hair-free devil incarnate.

 Famous American Literary critic Harold Bloom described Judge Holden as “short of Moby Dick, the most monstrous apparition in all of American literature.”